fpetersma/bowhead_whale_ASCR/README.md

-## Bowhead Whales
+## Acoustic spatial capture-recapture study on vocalising bowhead whales

 Contains all code used to do analyse the case study data, run the simulation study and visualise the results.

 The main scripts of interest are:

-- simulate_main.R
+- simulate_1000_data_set.R
 	Simulates data that can be used for simulation studies.
-It uses simulate_data_Rcpp.R.
+It uses simulate_data_Rcpp.R, and the data was used for the simulation study.
 - ascrRcpp_build_script.R
 	This script creates the package ascrRcpp, which is an custom R package with compiled Rcpp code to fit the ASCR models.
 - varying_fits_to_real_data.R